 Skipping warm-up before running is surprisingly common even though it should be (but is it?) a well-known fact that warming up before a run lowers the risk of injury and boosts performance.
 Yet, a lot of runners tend to skirt around a proper warm-up.

 We’ve all watched the hardo at the track pound an energy drink and immediately launch into a sprint workout.
 We’ve also seen a distance runner pull up at the park, hop out of their car and take off on a trail run without thinking twice.

-Sure, karaokes, high knees and lunges across a field can look a bit ridiculous, but this is running – a better performance should be more impressive than skipping a warm-up.
+Sure, hopping and skipping across a field like a rabbit can look ridiculous, but isn’t a better performance more important than looking cool?

 To get the scoop on whether a warm-up before running is a must-do or nice-to-have, we caught up with Polar athlete Will Leer.
 He’s a professional mid-distance track athlete with a USA Indoor National Championship title in both the 3000 meter and the mile.

 Below, Leer discusses how he monitors his warm-up metrics and outlines some of his go-to exercises and techniques.
 Let’s just say, his warm-up pace is many runners’ dream race pace.

 Why Should Runners warm before Running?